rackerlabs/rackspace-how-to/content/cloud-dns/create-a-reverse-dns-record.md

 Perform the following steps the create a reverse DNS record in the Cloud Control Panel:

-1. Log in to the [Cloud Control Panel](http://login.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).
-2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
+2. In the top navigation bar, select **Select a Product > Rackspace Cloud**.
-2. Select **Servers**, then click the link for your Cloud Server from your Servers List.
+3. Select **Servers**, then click the link for your Cloud Server from your Servers List.
-3. On the **Server Details** screen, click **Add Record** next to the Reverse DNS.
+4. On the **Server Details** screen, click **Add Record** next to the Reverse DNS.

-4. In the Add Record pop-up window:
+5. In the Add Record pop-up window:
     -   Enter your domain name (for example **mail.example.com**) in the **Hostname** field.
     -   Set the Time to Live (TTL) for the record.
     -   Click **Save Record**.

-5. Back at the Server Details screen, one record now displays next to Reverse DNS.
+6. Back at the Server Details screen, one record now displays next to Reverse DNS.
 Click this link to display the details for the reverse DNS that you just added.